flightaware/kafkatcl/README.md

 Methods of Subscriber object
 ---

  The subscriber object uses the new subscription based API that allows it to follow multiple topics and multiple consumers are load-balanced between the subscribers automatically.
+This is the preferred API.

 * *$subscriber* **subscribe** *?topic-list?*